seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TAMORA**
 King, be thy thoughts imperious, like thy name.
-Is the sun dimm’d, that gnats do fly in it?
+Is the sun dimm'd, that gnats do fly in it?
 The eagle suffers little birds to sing,
 And is not careful what they mean thereby,
 Knowing that with the shadow of his wings